-Patents (in years) 5
+Patents 5 years

-SAP Licenses (in years) 10
+SAP Licenses 10 years

-Other licenses (in years) 5
+Other licenses 5 years

-Trade name and trademark (in years) 7
+Trade name and trademark 7 years

 1-14 Treasury Stocks

 Treasury stock purchases are accounted for at cost.
 The sale of treasury stocks is accounted for using the first in first out method.
 Gains on the sale or retirement of treasury stocks are accounted for as additional paid-in capital whereas losses on the sale or retirement of treasury stock are recorded as additional paid-in capital to the extent that previous net gains from sale or retirement of treasury stocks are included therein; otherwise the losses shall be recorded to accumulated benefit (deficit) account.
 Gains or losses from the sale or retirement of treasury stock do not affect reported results of operations.
 Treasury stocks held by a Company cannot exceed 10% of the total number of shares issued.